Spring Boot Starter Security

 ...

-All this magic is because of auto configuration:
+All this magic happens because of Spring Boot Auto-Configuration:

 Mapping filter: 'springSecurityFilterChain' to: [/*]

-: Spring Security is by default turned on for all the URLs in the application.- Basic Authentication is the default.
+- Spring Security is automatically enabled for all URLs in the application.

 Using default security password: 25e07e82-720d-4109-ba8d-25177c6347e6